Agathebadia/colorblind-emulator/README.md

 # colorblind-simulator

 Using SVG Filter created by hail2u
-With the help of NullVoxPopuli and lean8086
-This project is a Colorblidness emulator, recreating 8 different types of colorblindness, using Ember & SVG Filter for the emulation
+With the help of NullVoxPopuli, lean8086 and MinThaMie This project is a Colorblidness emulator, recreating 8 different types of colorblindness, using Ember & SVG Filter for the emulation